 - Method of Extraction: Steam distillation

 - Variations: Basil can either have a chemotype of ct estragole (methyl chavicol) or ct linalool or ct methyl cinnamate.
 Chemotypes are variances of the chemical composition of certain essential oils extracted from one botanical species yet they vary in chemical compositions.
 They are not different species of the oil.
-Chemotypes occur when a plant produces a particular chemical in a higher than normal amount because of many environmental factors such as light, soil, temperature, moisture, climatic influence, altitude, insect activity, and geographic area.
+Chemotypes occur when a plant produces a particular chemical in a higher than normal amount because of environmental factors such as light, soil, temperature, moisture, climatic influence, altitude, insect activity, and geographic area.
 Holy Basil and Lemon Basil are different species of Basil.

 - Chemistry: Basil ct estragole (methyl chavicol) is high in the phenylpropanoid (estragole).
 Basil ct linalool is high in the monoterpene alcohol (linalool) and the phenol (eugenol).
 Basil ct methyl cinnamate is high in the ester (methyl cinnamate) and monoterpene alcohol (linalool).

 - Digestive: Supports the digestive system especially for people with stress-related eating habits.
 It also helps alleviate nausea and other digestive upsets.

-- Pregnancy: should be avoided during pregnancy, but can be used to increase milk supply for breastfeeding and relieve symptoms of mastitis and clogged milk ducts.
+- Pregnancy: Should be avoided during pregnancy, but can be used to increase milk supply and relieve symptoms of mastitis and clogged milk ducts.

 - Musculoskeletal: pain relief for muscular spasms and cramps

 - Nervous System: Used for stress and stress-related conditions, anxiety, and headaches.
 It is balancing and helps to mental clarity and focus.

 - Spiritual: Supports the Third Eye Chakra focusing on intuition and imagination.
 Supports the Throat Chakra associated with expression and communication.

 - Scent Profile: Mid to top note with a rich spicy herbaceous aroma

 - Longevity: The aroma of Basil, given that it is a top note, is about 4-10 hours.